Admios/task-board/README.md

 ### NextJS Server Actions

-As of this writing, NextJS's server actions are still in experimental mode.
-We use them to handle AJAX requests from the frontend.
+We use NextJS Server Actions to handle AJAX requests from the frontend.
 You can recognize those files because their first line is `"use server"`.

 ### NextJS App Router